rogerbinns/jia-mini-python/doc/example.rst

        return base+10
     return base+7

-Turn that into the bytecode that Java Mini Python uses.
+Turn that into the bytecode that |project| uses.
 This checks the syntax, tokenizes and produces a smaller file.
 The output is by default the same filename as the input but with an extension of .jmp::

   jmp-compile settings.py

+Java
+====

-Add the Java Mini Python java source file to your project.
+Add the |project| java source file to your project.
 It is one .java file and you can put it anywhere.
 Using your own namespace is recommended.
 This means you do not have to worry about anyone else using it as well, having version clashes etc.